Aarleks/dotfiles/README.md

 ## Machine-specific Init Commands

 After messing around with two branches of these dotfiles I became sick of having to merge changes in one into the other, and vice versa.
 It was just annoying.
 Then I realised that the only real differences between the laptop and the desktop were keyboard and `.xinitrc` based.
 So, I decided to source in .xinitrc instead.
-The code blocks below are sample settings that should go into the desktop and laptop respec
+The code blocks below are sample settings that should go into the desktop and laptop respectively.

 ```sh
 dwm-bar & # Print shit out in the bar